Types of Contact Lenses

 One of the most common questions we receive from parents is "When can my child start wearing contacts lenses?"
 In reality, a child's eyes are physically able to wear contact lenses at a very young age.
 The biggest issue is whether or not your child is ready.
 This means two different things.
 First, does the child want (on their own) to wear contact lenses?
 This is important as a child will be very unsuccessful if they are not the ones making the decision to start wearing contact lenses.
 Second, is the child responsible enough to insert, remove, and care for their lenses all by themselves?
-How they handle themselves at home will clue you in to this.
+How they handle themselves at home will clue you into this.
 Do they constantly need reminding from you to brush their teeth, take showers, and do their chores or do they show the maturity to be doing these things all on their own?
-If they fall into the latter catgegory, they will be an excellent candidate for contact lens wear, regardless of age.
+If they fall into the latter category, they will be an excellent candidate for contact lens wear, regardless of age.

-Many kids are also very active with sports and other after school activities.
+Many kids are also very active with sports and other after-school activities.
 Contact lenses can offer several advantages over glasses during these activities - they don't fall off, they don't fog up, they don't slide around, and they offer improved peripheral vision.

-Contact lenses on kids can also boost their self esteem.
+Contact lenses on kids can also boost their self-esteem.
 Kids can often be harsh on one another and one of the easiest targets is someone who wears glasses.
-Studies have shown that children who wear contact lenses often have higher self esteem.
+Studies have shown that children who wear contact lenses often have higher self-esteem.
 This can even result in a better school experience when they become more active in school activities.

 Custom Contact Lenses